 A replica of a Titicaca totora boat - made by Paulino Esteban, the RA2 reed raft builder of Thor Heyerdahl

-The rigging is in three places tied by slipper hitch.
+The rigging is in three places (marked red: ∇ 9) tied by slipper hitch.
 Releasing this, the double mast with sail can quickly be laid down either against stem or stern.

-An A-mast is rather easy to raise - because don't try to tilt.
+NOTE: An A-mast is rather easy to raise - because doesn't try to tilt.

 Navigation over an ocean